CANCELED: May 24-June 11, 2020 in Austin, Texas

 Testimony from Previous Students:

 The Summer Intensive in Hispanic Ministry was not only about learning the language.
 The experience was more about learning the culture.
 I can now see the world with a new lens.
-I learned about the “other” by living with them, worshipping with them and becoming “familia.”
-This experience was very enriching academically with the amazing instructors we had who were all Latino.
-Cindy Robles, 2014 Hispanic Ministry Summer Term
+I learned about the “other” by living with them, worshipping with them and becoming “familia”.
+Cindy Robles, Hispanic Ministry Summer Term

 I noticed two themes important in doing Hispanic ministry: listening to someone’s story, and slow is fast.
 A month later, I have now heard so many stories that I am not the same person I was.
 Each host family that I stayed with and each congregation we worshiped in has stretched me and pushed the limits of my comfort zone and challenged preconceived notions I didn’t even know I had.
 Maggie Berndt-Dreyer, 2014 LSPS Hispanic Ministry Summer Term